 Amber, the reservation manager, was very helpful in selecting the right units for our group.
-Knowing it was going to be a joint Put-in-Bay Bachelor and Bachelorette party, she recommended some of the Put-in-Bay Villas for part of the group, which was just like rental homes but came with all linens provided like a hotel room and was part of the Put-in-Bay Resort complex.
+Knowing it was going to be a joint Put-in-Bay Bachelor and Bachelorette party, she recommended some of the Put-in-Bay Villas for part of the group, which were just like rental homes but came with all linens provided like a hotel room and were part of the Put-in-Bay Resort complex.

-We rented three of the eight-person villas with four bedrooms, three bathroom villas which were equipped with kitchens, living rooms with a large screen TV, and a cool deck that overlooked a lovely courtyard.
+We rented three of the eight-person villas with four bedrooms, and three bathrooms villas that were equipped with kitchens, living rooms with a large screen TV, and a fantastic deck that overlooked a lovely courtyard.
 It was a perfect gathering spot for the whole group when departing for meals, activities, and a few Bachelor and Bachelorette party games!